Shake it up

 Customize your taskbar

 You can rearrange your taskbar buttons quite easily.
 You just drag an icon to where you want it to be.
 You can drag in icons from applications, the start menu, the desktop and pretty much anywhere else you can find them and “pin” them to the taskbar.
-If you get sick of an icon you can right click on them and “unpin” them.
+If you want to remove an icon, you can right click on it to “unpin”.

 Use XP mode

-This is probably one of the most exciting new features for power users.
+These are probably the most exciting new features for power users.
 If you are not a power user, you could turn into one soon with shortcuts.
 These are just some of the new shortcuts that can make your experience better and more productive with Windows 7:

 - In Windows Explorer, you can bring up a preview pane on the right side of a window with ALT + P